Honolulu, HI

 United States

-Victoria Ward Park Makai is a shining example of how formerly impervious, contaminated land can be transformed into a community beacon for health, culture, and sustainability.
-As the first SITES-certified park in the Ward Village master-planned development, the park restores native ecology, invites community connection, and showcases resilient landscape design in the heart of urban Honolulu.
+Victoria Ward Park Makai is an innovative example of how formerly impervious, previously developed land can be transformed into a community benefit and a beacon for health, culture, and sustainability.
+As the first SITES-certified park in the State of Hawaii, the park restores native flora and fauna, invites and encourages community connection, and showcases resilient landscape design in the heart of urban Honolulu.
 Check out this short documentary on the park.

-Once the site of the Ward Warehouse and its surrounding paved parking lot, the 1.72-acre area was remediated and reimagined as a vibrant green space celebrating Hawaiʻi’s cultural and ecological heritage.
-The park honors the area’s historic underground freshwater flow (‘auwai) through a central pond and interpretive signage, offering a visible and educational connection to natural systems that were once hidden beneath layers of asphalt.
+Once the site of a former outdoor shopping mall and historic light industrial warehousing, the 1.3-acre area was redeveloped to be reimagined as a vibrant green space celebrating Hawaiʻi’s cultural and native habitat.
+The park honors the area’s historic underground freshwater flow (‘auwai) through a central pond and interpretive signage, offering a visible and educational connection to the site’s past.

-A thoughtfully curated art program integrates sculptures and installations that reflect the surrounding natural environment.
-Among these is an artwork inspired by the native Ae‘o (Hawaiian stilt), reinforcing a strong sense of place.
-The project also salvaged mature trees from nearby demolition sites—including the adjacent Mauka Park SITES project—underscoring the design team’s commitment to reuse and ecological continuity across sites.
+A thoughtfully curated public art program integrates sculptures and custom installations that reflect the surrounding natural environment and cultural history.
+Among these is an artwork inspired by the native Ae‘o (Hawaiian stilt), selected to evoke stories and enforce a strong sense of place.
+The project also salvaged mature trees from nearby redevelopment sites underscoring the team’s commitment to reuse and ecological continuity across sites.

 Challenges and innovations

-Environmental and cultural constraints shaped the park's sustainable design.
-Subsoil contamination and high groundwater levels made traditional rainwater infiltration systems impractical.
+Environmental challenges were overcome to shape the park's sustainable design.
+Subsoil constraints and high groundwater levels made traditional rainwater infiltration systems impractical.
 In response, the team designed the park to divert all stormwater to vegetated areas where runoff could be filtered naturally through deep-rooted native plants before entering the municipal storm drain system.
 This also helped raise the park’s elevation, improving flood resilience for the site and surrounding community.

-Hawaiʻi’s limited supply of topsoil presented another challenge.
-The design team worked with what was locally available, enhancing it to meet SITES soil restoration criteria and support long-term plant health.
+The design and engineering team enhanced locally available topsoil to meet SITES soil restoration criteria and support long-term plant health.
 Ongoing soil testing is in place to ensure continued performance.

 Environmental Benefits